- What is an expense claim?

 - Total amount

 Keeping track of paper receipts can be challenging.
-One solution for staying organized is using a receipt scanning app to digitize and securely store receipts as soon as your team makes a purchase.
+Using a receipt scanning app to digitize and store receipts right away keeps everything organized and reduces the risk of losing documentation.

 - Employee information: Name, department, and employee ID number